specsolutions/specsync-for-tfs-documentation/licensing.md

 * Two-way synchronization \(using the `pull` command\).
 See [Two-way synchronization](important-concepts/two-way-synchronization.md) for details.
 * Branch-tag support -- supports synchronization of scenarios on a feature branch.
 * Field default value support -- enables setting default values to test case fields.
-Useful for custom TFS process templates.
+Useful for custom Azure DevOps process templates.
 * Custom field update support -- enables updating test case fields that are normally not changed by SpecSync.
 * Test case step ignore -- can ignore \(leave unchanged\) test case steps with a specific prefix.